How can Mastodon server administrators automatically remind their users to add text descriptions?

 There is an automatic reminder service called PleaseCaption which will remind you by DM if you forget to add an alt text description.

-Should I be criticising people who haven’t added alt text?
+Should I be criticising people who haven’t added alt texts?

-It’s important to add descriptions to images so that they’re accessible, but it’s also important not to criticise those who are unable to add alt texts due to their own disability.
-If someone has written #Alt4Me alongside the image that means they cannot add descriptions themselves.
-Don’t criticise them or comment on the lack of description, just help them out by replying with an #Alt4You post which includes your own alt text for the image.
+It’s important to add descriptions to media so that they’re accessible, but it’s also important not to criticise those who are unable to do so due to their own disability.
+If someone has written #Alt4Me alongside the media, that means they cannot add descriptions themselves.
+Don’t criticise them or comment on the lack of description, just help them out by replying with an #Alt4You post which includes your own description of the media item.

-How do I fit the image descriptions into my post without breaking the character limit?
+How do I fit the media descriptions into my post without breaking the character limit?

 As long as you’re adding the description in the image’s own Alt Text section, it will not count towards your main post’s character limit.
-There is a much larger limit for descriptions, so you shouldn’t run out of room.
+There is a large limit for descriptions (1500 characters on Mastodon), so you shouldn’t run out of room.

 ↩ Back to the front page